teamapexofc/Simpleportofolio/README.md

 ## Support

 For issues or questions:
-- Open an issue on GitHub
+- Open an issue on [GitHub](https://github.com/teamapexofc/Simpleportofolio/issues)
 - Check existing issues for solutions

 ---

-Built with ❤️ using React, TypeScript, and Vercel
+Built with ❤️ by ApeX Development using React, TypeScript, and Replit